willkeru/hello-world/README.md

-# hello-world
+# hello-world rus/ukr
-This is simple c example program.
+This is simple С/С++ example program.

 # Compile
 To compile project use CodeBlocks.
-Load main.cbp and Compile.
+Load project file main.cbp then Build and Run.

+In console to compile use
+> gcc main.c